ceph-osd: some flags are not documented in the help output

 [node2][WARNIN] activate: OSD id is 1 [node2][WARNIN] activate: Initializing OSD... [node2][WARNIN] command_check_call: Running command: /usr/bin/ceph --cluster ceph --name client.bootstrap-osd --keyring /var/lib/ceph/bootstrap-osd/ceph.keyring mon getmap -o /home/vagrant/osd/activate.monmap [node2][WARNIN] got monmap epoch 2 [node2][WARNIN] command: Running command: /usr/bin/timeout 300 ceph-osd --cluster ceph --mkfs --mkkey -i 1 --monmap /home/vagrant/osd/activate.monmap --osd-data /home/vagrant/osd --osd-journal /home/vagrant/osd/journal --osd-uuid 8d208665-89ae-4733-8888-5d3bfbeeec6c --keyring /home/vagrant/osd/keyring --setuser ceph --setgroup ceph

-#4 Updated by Sameer Tiwari about 1 year ago
+#4 Updated by Sameer Tiwari over 1 year ago

 Just created a pull request, I hope I did it right.

-#7 Updated by Alfredo Deza about 1 year ago
+#7 Updated by Alfredo Deza over 1 year ago

 - Status changed from Resolved to Verified